 The biggest study I could find is a research of 252 patients, conducted by the San Mateo Medical Center.
 The subjects were asked very specific questions concerning their perceived benefits of consuming weed.

-Here is what they said weed helps them with (9):
+Here is what they said cannabis helps them with (9):

 This study concluded that we need to continue the research into how cannabis can improve the quality of life of HIV patients.